Accessibility Resources and Services

 Accessible Parking

-• RUSH University Medical Center offers a discounted rate for valet parking to people with disabilities.
+A discounted rate of $10 for valet parking is available to people with disabilities.

-• Designated parking for people with disabilities is available on the fourth and fifth floor levels of Section A in the Medical Center's parking garage and on every floor near the elevators of the Joan and Paul Rubschlager Building parking garage.
+Designated parking for people with disabilities is available on the fourth and fifth floor levels of Section A in RUSH's parking garage and on every floor near the elevators of the Joan and Paul Rubschlager Building parking garage.
 A valid disability license plate or placard must be visible.

 Public Transportation